woblerr/pgbackrest_exporter/README.md

 * `pgbackrest_stanza_restore_complete_bytes` and `pgbackrest_stanza_restore_total_bytes` metrics show the progress of the restore.

 For `pgbackrest_stanza_backup_repo_complete_bytes` and `pgbackrest_stanza_backup_repo_total_bytes` metrics the following logic is applied:
-* for `pgBackRest >= v2.59.0`, metrics contain actual per-repo backup progress;
+* for `pgBackRest >= v2.59.0`, metrics contain actual progress for repositories with an active backup; configured repositories without an active backup retain value `0`;
 * for `pgBackRest >= v2.32` but `pgBackRest < v2.59.0`, metrics always return `0`, the `repo_key` label values are taken from the stanza repository configuration;
 * for `pgBackRest < v2.32`, metrics use `repo_key="0"` with value `0`.

+For `pgBackRest >= v2.32`, metrics are emitted for every repository in the stanza repository list to keep the `repo_key` label set stable when backups start or stop.

 For `pgbackrest_version_info` metric the value is pgBackRest version in numeric format (e.g., `2057000` for version `2.57.0`).

 ## Compatibility with pgBackRest versions

 The number of collected metrics may vary depending on pgBackRest version.

 For different versions, some metrics may not be collected or have insignificant label values:

 * `pgBackRest < v2.59.0`

     The following metrics will always be `0`:
     * `pgbackrest_stanza_backup_repo_complete_bytes`,
     * `pgbackrest_stanza_backup_repo_total_bytes`.